Tag Archive for: DUMG

 Each presentation will last 20 minutes, followed by a 5-minute discussion on the topic presented.

-Epidemiological and clinical aspects
+Epidemiological and Clinical Aspects

 Dr. Paul Loubet, Infectious Diseases, Nîmes University Hospital (20 minutes)

-Diagnosis and transmission
+Diagnosis and Transmission

 Dr. Alain Makinson, Infectious and Tropical Diseases, Montpellier University Hospital (20 minutes)

-Treatment and vaccination
+Treatment and Vaccination

 Prof. Mustapha SEBBANE, Department of Emergency Medicine (10 minutes)

-Outpatient Care: An Overview
+Outpatient Care: Summary

 Prof. Michel Amouyal, Department of General Medicine (10 minutes)